Brocket 99: Documentary film

 The film won the Séquences Magazine Prize for best documentary film at the 2006 Montreal First Peoples Festival.

 In 2004, prior to the release of the documentary, Mark Campbell of Global News interviewed Patel.
 In addition to discussing prevailing Canadian attitudes on race and culture in the context of the documentary, Patel made an unsubstantiated claim during the interview that Campbell was in denial about being the creator of Brocket 99.
 No evidence has been presented implicating any individual other than Tim Hitchner in creating or participating the tape.
 On February 15, 2015, Campbell wrote a blog post confirming again that he was not involved.

-In the media

-In 2022, former Alberta Cabinet Minister Jonathan Denis and Calgary political operative Craig Chandler were featured in a video where they parodied Brocket 99, and their actions were deemed racist.
-The video clips showed them using offensive stereotypes of First Nations.
-In an interview Chandler said he was pictured in one of the videos and that "Some comedy is not politically correct, but this is a private function of my close friends.
-The video was taken by a close friend, I thought," he said.
-Chandler was working on Danielle Smith's leadership campaign when the videos came out, and she fired Chandler over it.
-Denis said he did not recall being in the videos but blamed his racist actions on previous problems with alcohol.
-Denis then suggested the videos may be fake.

-Later Chandler also said the videos were fake.
-However, Hany Farid, an expert in deepfakes, said: "But the knowledge of how these things are made, how difficult it would be to make them, I think it's extremely unlikely that these are deepfakes."